 - If this is your first time creating a Cloudflare worker you will be prompted to set up a free Cloudflare worker subdomain and to choose a worker plan.
 You can name your subdomain whatever you want and proceed to choose your plan.

 For the purpose of working through this setup guide, the free plan will suffice.
-If required, It is possible to upgrade to the paid, workers' plan once setup is complete (see Step 5).
+If required, It is possible to upgrade to the paid, workers plan once setup is complete (see Step 5).

-- Click create a worker.
+- Click create a Service.

 - Remove the default template code so that the script is empty.